 We also try to put our money where our mouth is by offering a $1,500 yearly ULearn credit every team member can use on conferences, seminars, bootcamps, certifications, books, and more.

 If you’re not learning, speak up because we’re doing something wrong.

 We work hard to see everything through the eyes of our customers.
 It’s not easy (and we’re far from perfect), but we try to bake this customer-centric view into the way we operate.
-For example, we obsessively read the discussions in the Udemy Studio, our community group for instructors, and our support team does “flash mobs” so the entire team can get to know the pains (and joys!) with our product.
+For example, we obsessively read the discussions in the Udemy Studio, our community group for instructors, and we often have customers (students, instructors, chief learning officers) in the office to hear about their pains (and joys!) with our product.
 Some of our team members even visit instructors when they travel home for the holidays.

 3) Take Ownership

 We’re incredibly goal-oriented.
 We have top-line goals as a company, we have team goals for the month (or sprint, if you’re an engineer), and each individual team member has goals.

 We want folks who are excited about owning those goals and being accountable to the team.
 It’s not easy when we’re growing as fast as we are, but it’s challenging and it’s fun.